kevinshenyang07/AppSentinel/README.md

-# ConferenceCall
+# App Watcher

 ### Background

-This game is about answering the analysts' questions on a conference call by choosing the right visualization to find the answer.
-The user will be given a sample of a table with many data points that is related to a imaginary company.
-It is intends to show the possibilities of exploratory analysis.
+App Watcher is a dashboard that takes in live data and interact with different charts.

 ### Functionality & MVP

-In this game, the user will be able to:
+In this dashboard, it should has features below:

-- [ ] view the structure of a table
+- [ ] all charts are displayed correctly and easy to read
-- [ ] Choose or skip an answer to a question
+- [ ] a user can click on the charts to view details
-- [ ] Select columns for x-axis, y-axis and aggregate functions
+- [ ] a user can update some of the charts with checkbox/dropdown menu

 In addition, this project will include: